g96936/SDMS/dm-main/README.md

   Enter the user name and password of your own server

 8.Open the browser for input after running the program successfully
-  http://localhost:8080/index.html Can log in to the system
+  http://localhost:8080/index.html Can login to the system